 Oil painting on canvas, Frederick Augustus Hervey, 4th Earl of Bristol and Bishop of Derry (1730-1803) by Elisabeth Louise Vigée Le Brun (Paris 1755 – Paris 1842), signed and dated L. E. Vigée le Brun 1790.
 A three-quarter-length portrait of a man, turned to the right, gazing at the spectator, seated in a red upholstered chair on a balcony, his left hand resting on a balustrade, his right on his knee, wearing black clerical dress; a column left.
-The artist painted Lord Bristol twice, once in Rome in 1789 and this one in Naples.
-Painted at Naples and including a view of Vesuvius o the far right, which Mme Vigée-Lebrun claimed that he climbed every day
+The artist painted Lord Bristol twice, once in Rome in 1789 and this one in Naples which includes a view of Vesuvius on the far right, that Mme Vigée-Lebrun claimed that he climbed every day.

 Traveller, builder, and patron of the arts, the 4th Earl of Bristol (1730-1803) was during the course of his capricious and eccentric life, a focus of attention.
 Ironically, while his travels are commemorated by the many hotels throughout Europe that bear the name of Bristol and his buildings by the highly individual monument of Ickworth (Downhill in Northern Ireland is in ruins), what should have been his most magnificent legacy - his collection of works of art - has disappeared almost without trace.
 In this portrait he is seated on a terrace, with Vesuvius in the background.
 He appears affable and convivial, a state no doubt stimulated by his daily exercising ascending the volcano.